-Coconut Rum Sunrise Cocktail is a gorgeous layered cocktail that contains cream of coconut, Malibu coconut rum, orange juice, and grenadine.
+Coconut Sunrise Cocktail is a gorgeous layered cocktail that contains cream of coconut, Malibu coconut rum, orange juice, and grenadine.

-If you love coconut rum cocktails like the Malibu Sunrise Cocktail and the Malibu Sunset Cocktail, you will certainly love this layered sunrise cocktail, which is loaded with tropical flavors but doesn't contain pineapple juice.
+If you love rum cocktails like the Bahama Mama and the Malibu Sunset, you will certainly love this layered sunrise cocktail, which is loaded with tropical flavors.
+It's a sweet, refreshing tropical drink that is perfect for hot summer days and stunning to serve when entertaining.

 Jump to: